RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Introduction

+Visual grounding (VG) aims to localize objects in an image from natural language expressions and is a fundamental capability for vision–language systems.
+It plays a key role in many applications, including human–robot interaction, embodied agents, autonomous driving, and assistive technologies.
+Over the past decade, visual grounding has advanced significantly with large-scale benchmarks such as RefCOCO/+/g~\cite{yu2016modeling,nagaraja2016modeling}, ReferIt~\cite{kazemzadeh2014referitgame}, and Flickr30K~\cite{plummer2015flickr30k}, and vision-language pretraining paradigms (\textit{e.g.}, CLIP~\cite{radford2021learning}, BEIT3~\cite{wang2023image}, LLaVA~\cite{liu2023visual}, LLaVA-SP~\cite{lou2025llava}, etc.), enabling rapid progress in vision–language models and multimodal reasoning.

-Despite remarkable progress in visual grounding, existing VG benchmarks still suffer from several critical limitations that hinder their applicability in real-world scenarios: \ding{202}~\textbf{Limited Scene Complexity.} Most benchmarks are built from datasets collected in clean environments, typically featuring centered and salient objects.
-Such settings fail to reflect the cluttered and dynamic nature of real-world scenes. \ding{203}~\textbf{Lack of Environmental Diversity.} Current datasets rarely include challenging conditions such as varying illumination, adverse weather, or nighttime scenes, leading to poor generalization in all-day and all-weather applications. \ding{204}~\textbf{Insufficient Object Diversity.} Small, distant, and occluded objects are underrepresented, making it difficult to evaluate model robustness in safety-critical domains such as autonomous driving and embodied perception.
+Despite remarkable progress in visual grounding, existing VG benchmarks still suffer from several critical limitations that hinder their applicability in real-world scenarios: 1) Limited Scene Complexity.
+Most benchmarks are built from datasets collected in clean environments, typically featuring centered and salient objects.
+Such settings fail to reflect the cluttered and dynamic nature of real-world scenes.
+2) Insufficient Object Diversity.
+Small, distant, and occluded objects are underrepresented, making it difficult to evaluate model robustness in safety-critical domains such as autonomous driving and embodied perception.
+3) RGB-Centric Modality Design.
+Current benchmarks rely almost exclusively on RGB imagery, which limits the evaluation of grounding models under conditions where visual cues are degraded.

+Meanwhile, real-world perception often occurs under challenging conditions such as low illumination, nighttime scenes, adverse weather, or severe occlusion, where RGB sensors alone may provide unreliable visual cues and degrade grounding accuracy.
+Thermal infrared (TIR) sensors can offer a complementary modality by capturing heat signatures and remaining robust under poor lighting conditions, suggesting potential benefits for grounding in such environments.
+Although RGB-Thermal fusion has been extensively studied in object detection~\cite{yuan2024improving, zhao2025removal,zhao2025rethinking} and semantic segmentation~\cite{yuan2025unirgb, zhao2023mitigating}, its integration with language-guided perception remains largely unexplored.
+This motivates the study of visual grounding under RGB-thermal sensing.